ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

     ![Agent Settings](images/heirachy-agent-settings.png "Figure 1.
 Agents Settings")

-1. Now in the _Inspector_ (normally on the right) scroll to the _Battle Env Controller (Script)_ and you should see properties for _Easy Battle Brain_, _Normal Battle Brain_ and _Hard Battle Brain_.
+1. Now in the _Inspector_ (normally on the right) scroll to the _Battle Env Controller (Script)_, and you should see properties for _Easy Battle Brain_, _Normal Battle Brain_ and _Hard Battle Brain_.

 1. Next to the _Easy Battle Brain_ there is a circle.
 Click it to pop-up the _Select NN Model_ menu, as per Figure 2.

     !["NN Model Pop-up"](images/battle-enviroment-controller-battle-brain.png "Figure 2.
 Select an NN Model asset for each difficulty")
     Note that you can use the slider in the pop-up to change the icon size.
 Drag fully to the left to reduce to list detail view if needed.